-- (1) In order to preserve Board diversity and strength, it will be more important that the Board is comprised of individuals with various backgrounds and experiences rather than filling a vacancy simply because it exists; - (2) a nomination or search process will determine that any potential Director possess or can develop qualities appropriate for the Board's task, therefore: - (a) understands the Board's approach to governance and accept the stringent Board discipline, including attendance requirements and participation in ongoing retraining; - (b) is able to join assertively in the debate of Board issues, with no reluctance to express dissent; - (c) is willing to commit time for official community functions that may include ownership/partnership for focus groups, committee work, community public relations, and possibly fundraising; - (d) is prepared to stand behind Board policies regardless of personal stands taken prior to the vote; and - (e) is willing to support the Executive Director when he/she has acted in compliance with reasonable interpretation of Board policies; - (f) must live at a primary permanent address in Muskoka/Parry Sound, and, upon moving from the districts of Muskoka or Parry Sound must immediately submit to the Chair their resignation - (g) pay to the Corporation such Membership fee as is from time to time required; - (h) submit to the Corporation a completed application, resume and references; - (i) participate in a selection interview - (3) although individual Directors may choose to volunteer their specific talents to the Executive Director, they will not be chosen on the basis of this optional, non-governance activity. - (4) Director must at all times have on file with the agency a Police Information Check Level 2 provided upon joining the Board no older than six months old and the results of which have been deemed acceptable to the Nominating, By-Law Review and Risk Management Committee.
-Annually, prior to the Board's annual review performance, the Directors will certify in writing there has been no changes to their Police Information Check Level 2. - (5) new members will be oriented thoroughly to the Board's process of governance within 6 months of their appointment. (see Board Policy New Director Orientation (GP #2m)
+- (1) In order to preserve Board diversity and strength, it will be more important that the Board is comprised of individuals with various backgrounds and experiences rather than filling a vacancy simply because it exists; - (2) a nomination or search process will determine that any potential Director possess or can develop qualities appropriate for the Board's task, therefore: - (a) understands the Board's approach to governance and accept the stringent Board discipline, including attendance requirements and participation in ongoing retraining; - (b) is able to join assertively in the debate of Board issues, with no reluctance to express dissent; - (c) is willing to commit time for official community functions that may include ownership/partnership for focus groups, committee work, community public relations, and possibly fundraising; - (d) is prepared to stand behind Board policies regardless of personal stands taken prior to the vote; and - (e) is willing to support the Executive Director when he/she has acted in compliance with reasonable interpretation of Board policies; - (f) must live at a primary permanent address in District of Municipality Muskoka or District of Parry Sound, and, upon moving from the District of Municipality Muskoka or District of Parry Sound - (g) pay to the Corporation such Membership fee as is from time to time required; - (h) submit to the Corporation a completed application, resume and references; - (i) participate in a selection interview - (3) although individual Directors may choose to volunteer their specific talents to the Executive Director, they will not be chosen on the basis of this optional, non-governance activity. - (4) Prior to an interviewee being nominated by the committee to the Board, the committee must have received and reviewed the potential nominee's Police Information Check (CPIC) Level 2.
+A Director must at all times have on file with the agency a Police Information Check Level 2 which is provided upon joining the Board and that is no older than six months old and the results of which have been deemed acceptable to the Nominating, By-Law Review and Risk Management Committee.
+Annually, prior to the Board's annual review performance, the Directors will certify in writing there has been no changes to their Police Information Check Level 2. - (5) New members will have on file a signed Confidentiality Agreement prior to a nomination to the Board; New members will be oriented thoroughly to the Board's process of governance within 6 months of their appointment. (see Board Policy New Director Orientation (GP #2m)